Adaeze-Jennifer/EXCELERATE-GLOBAL-INTERNSHIP-PROJECTS/International Student Recruitment Analytics/README.md

-# 🎓 DePaul University Graduate Admissions Analytics Dashboard
+# 🎓 DePaul University Graduate Admissions Analytics

 This project analyses the graduate admissions pipeline for **DePaul University** using **Power BI**, transforming raw applicant data into an interactive dashboard that provides insights into recruitment performance, admissions outcomes, and counselor engagement.
 The project follows a complete analytics workflow including exploratory data analysis, data cleaning, feature engineering, dashboard development, and business recommendations.